 - Be honorably discharged or discharged due to PTSD or TBI or related physical injuries

 - Be diagnosed by VA Doctors with PTSD or TBI and be medically necessary to have a emotional support or psychiatric service dog

 - Be currently receiving treatment for PTSD, TBI or in (PTSR) Post Traumatic Stress Recovery

 - Currently receiving treatment for a service connected TBI and able to care for a dog

 - Completed a VA treatment program for PTSD, TBI, PTSR, PPH or CBT program and need a companion dog as part of their ongoing rehabilitation

-- This may include completion of Cognitive Behavioral Therapy’s (CBT) or other physical or psychological programs provided via the Veterans Administration Hospitals
+- This may include completion of Cognitive Behavioral Therapy’s (CBT) (CPT) or other physical or psychological programs provided via the Veterans Administration Hospitals

 - Be a veteran who has recently lost a companion, therapy or Psychiatric Service Dog used to help treat symptoms of PTSD, TBI, PTSR etc.

 - All veterans will be screened to ensure they can properly care for their new companion and must meet the minimum standards of shelter, nutrition, medical needs and loving care.

 Minnesota Legislature defines a veteran as:

 To provide ongoing services related to connecting veterans diagnosed and treated for PTSD and TBI with emotional support and service dogs and to grow the organization to branches throughout Minnesota.